splunk/observability-workshop/content/en/other/hpa/3-deploy-apache.md

 When you have list of ConfigMaps from the namespace, select the one for the `otel-agent` and view it with the following command:

-**Note:** The option `-o yaml` will print the content of the ConfigMap in a YAML format.

 ``` bash
 kubectl get cm splunk-otel-collector-otel-agent -n splunk -o yaml
 ```

+{{% notice title="NOTE" style="info" %}}
+The option `-o yaml` will output the content of the ConfigMap in a readable YAML format.
+{{% /notice %}}

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
-Is the content of `otel-apache.yaml` saved in the ConfigMap for the collector agent?
+Is the configuration from `otel-apache.yaml` visible in the ConfigMap for the collector agent?
 {{% /notice %}}

 ## 5. Review PHP/Apache deployment YAML